ku-sldg/plih/_ids/2-Adding-Environments.md

 {% highlight haskell %}
 eval env (Id id) = case (lookup id env) of
                      Just x -> x
-                     Nothing -> error "Varible not found"
+                     Nothing -> error "Variable not found"
 {% endhighlight %}

 The `Id` case uses the builtin Haskell `lookup` function to search the environment for the first pair whose first element is equal to `id`, the name of the identifier.  `lookup` returns a `Maybe` instance where `Just a` is a value if if found and `Nothing` indicates and error.[^1]  The `case` statement implements a check for `Just a` or `Nothing` and returns `a` or throws and error respectively.